laravel-json-api/docs/1.0/schemas/README.md

 Freshly created schemas only contain `id`, `createdAt` and `updatedAt` fields.
 Don't worry, we'll add more fields to our schema soon.

+### Parent Classes and Interfaces

+Our schemas support setting the `$model` property of a schema to a parent class or an interface.

+When matching models to schemas, a direct match will always be resolved first.
+If there is no direct match, we then check whether the model class has a parent for which a schema is registered.
+If no parent, we then check whether the model class implements any interfaces for which a schema is registered.

 ## Registering Schemas

 Before resources are available in your server, they must first be registered